green-party-dublin-central/nh-web/site/content/post/cross-guns.md

 **Full plans**

 Full plans for the development can be found at the [Cross Guns SHD Application website](https://www.crossgunsshd.ie/).
-There were a number of pre application consultations beteen the developer and An Bord Pleanála the details of which we will make available as soon as we have them.
+The details of the pre application consultations between the developer and An Bord Pleanála can be found [here](http://www.pleanala.ie/casenum/307400.htm).

 **Queries**